 - Blindness or other injuries to your eyes

-- Illinois caused by exposure to toxic chemicals
+- Illness caused by exposure to toxic chemicals

 Unfortunately, construction work comes with lots of minor and major injuries.
 If you suffer any injury, seek medical attention.
 Even the smallest cut can become infected.
 If you do not seek medical attention immediately, you may find yourself with huge medical bills or many missed days at work.
-If you or someone you love has been injured on the job, call the Law Offices of R.F.
-Wittmeyer, Ltd. today at (847) 357-0403.
+If you or someone you love has been injured on a construction job, a dedicated lawyer at our offices could provide guidance in the best way to approach the lawsuit.

 Filing A Claim for an Arlington Heights Construction Accident